 Dilger added that more modern alcohol and other drugs policies prioritise work health and safety rather than penalising employees.
 Workers who refuse to participate in drug testing could be considered in breach of their duty.
 Their employers might take their refusal to be going against a policy meant to ensure the safety of their workplace.

 Review Your Drug and Alcohol Company Policy

 As an employer, your drug and alcohol workplace policy must indicate clearly the reasons for subjecting an employee to a drug test.
 For instance, the improvement of productivity, the safety of the operations, and maintaining good health.
-The policy should also indicate the consequences of refusing to be tested.

 Every employee should have signed the workplace drug and alcohol policy, understanding and agreeing to a drug test for justifiable reasons.

 In Australia, it is perfectly legal to conduct workplace drug testing at work.
 However, crucial to effectively enforcing it is establishing a workplace drug and alcohol policy beforehand.

 Why?
 Because it is important that your employees are aware of the following:

 - Who will do the testing

 - How often the drug test will be carried out